 a pleasant itinerary, known as “Passeggiata di donna Costanza” (Walk of Lady Constance) stretches along the wall circuit.

 Approx. 1 km away, Monte Colombo shows the same features.
-The village preserved the atchitectural elements of the castle untouched, the door with the traditional Malatesta effigy and the outline of the fortified village.
-The ancient wash house and its access street – paved in the Middle Age and still the best preserved ruin of the village – are also worth a mention.
+The village preserved the architectural elements of the castle untouched, the door with the traditional Malatesta effigy and the outline of the fortified village.
+The ancient wash house and its access street – paved in the Middle Age and still the best-preserved ruin of the village – are also worth a mention.

 The tiny Conca valley is a jewel of architectural and cultural gems, and in your cultural journey you couldn’t ask for more, could you?